Canons Regular of the Mother of God

 The Canons Regular of the Mother of God (French: Chanoines Réguliers de la Mère de Dieu; Latin: Canonici Regulares Matris Dei)), also known as Canons of Lagrasse (French: Chanoines de Lagrasse), is a Roman Catholic Male religious Order of Canons Regular under the Rule of St. Augustine.

 Since 2004, the community has been based in the Lagrasse Abbey located in the Diocese of Carcassonne-Narbonne in France.
+Together with a female branch based in Azille, they form the Canonical Family of the Mother of God.

 The community is also the member of the Confederation of the Canons Regular of St. Augustine.

 History

 Founded in 1969, the community was first located in Moissac for about 15 years, then they moved to Gap at the Monastery of the Sacred Heart of Mary.

 In 1997, the community was elevated to the rank of Abbey by Pope John Paul II, the community's superior received the abbatial blessing from Cardinal Paul Augustin Mayer in the Papal Basilica of St. Paul Outside the Walls in Rome.

 In 2004, the community moved to Abbey of St. Mary in Lagrasse.

 As of 2023, the community has 39 members, including 23 priests, 8 seminarians, and 8 brothers.

 In May 2023, the community launched their beer production, after the beer production from the Abbey of Fontenelle in Normandy, thus Lagrasse becomes the second French Abbey to have its own beer production by the community members.

-Rt.
-Rev. Emmanuel-Marie Le Fébure du Bus, current Abbot of Lagrasse.